An Online-Learning Approach to Inverse Optimization: Applications

-Figure~\ref{Fig:TSP} shows the results of the experiment.
 In Figure~\ref{Fig:TSP-Solution-Error}, we see that the solution error falls relatively quickly after few iterations as for the other two problems.
 However, now the average regret does not converge to zero, but rather to the variance in the true objective which is sampled anew in each round.
 This is explainable by the dynamic nature of the objective function to be learned, \cf Lemma~\ref{Lem:Guarantee_OGD_Dynamic} and the corresponding discussion.
 We obtain a kind of \qm{robust} objective, which tries to explain the observations produced by an actually non-constant target objective.